Error analysis for empirical risk minimization over clipped ReLU networks in solving linear Kolmogorov partial differential equations: Introduction

-This paper is organised as follows.
-In Section \ref{sec:back}, we introduce the background knowledge related to the optimization problem and the ERM principle, we also introduce two important linear Kolmogorov PDEs that are the heat equation and Black-Scholes PDEs.
-In Section~\ref{sec:main}, for linear Kolmogorov PDEs with unbounded initial functions, we establish theoretical results of the generalization error and the approximation error, respectively.
-By combining the two parts, we prove that the ERM over clipped neural networks overcomes the curse of dimensionality.
+This paper is organized as follows.
+In Section \ref{sec:back}, we present the generalized supervised regression problem in Setting \ref{set:optim} for the deep learning algorithm in solving the linear Kolmogorov PDEs.
+We also introduce the background knowledge related to the ERM principle and the error decomposition.
+In Section~\ref{sec:main}, under certain assumptions, we establish theoretical results of generalization and approximation errors.
+For two important linear Kolmogorov PDEs, namely the heat equation and Black-Scholes PDEs, we prove that these assumptions hold if the initial functions grows polynomially and can be approximated by ReLU neural networks without the curse of dimensionality.
 Section \ref{sec:conclusion} concludes the paper.